$2000 for the yearlong program

 This workshop is perfect for the professional who feels stale, for the amateur who wants to develop their body of work, or anyone who wants to take their pottery or sculptural work to a deeper, personal level.
 It is helpful to be comfortable with your basic techniques, as this workshop is not technically oriented.
 In the past, however, people at all levels of expertise have benefited greatly from taking the Journey Workshop.

-In preparation for your journey, you will be asked to read a book on creativity.
-Currently Steven is exploring new possibilities for this reading.
-Stay tuned!
-A private Facebook page will be set up in advance for students to communicate with each other before and during their journey, posting images, thoughts, questions and inspiration.
+In preparation for your journey, Steven would like everyone to read 2 books.
+Don’t worry, they are both fairly easy reading.
+The first is, “Big Magic, Creative Living Beyond Fear” by Elizabeth Gilbert.
+This is a fabulous guide on accessing your creativity. https://www.amazon.com/Big-Magic-Creative-Living-Beyond/dp/1594634726/ref=sr_1_1?ie=UTF8&qid=1493173671&sr=8-1&keywords=big+magic The second is “Steal Like An Artist: 10 Things Nobody Told You About Being Creative” By Austin Kleon. https://www.amazon.com/Steal-Like-Artist-Things-Creative/dp/0761169253/ref=sr_1_1?s=books&ie=UTF8&qid=1493173834&sr=1-1&keywords=steal+like+an+artist A private Facebook page will be set up in advance for students to communicate with each other before and during their journey, posting images, thoughts, questions and inspiration.
 The Facebook page is critical to group camaraderie and motivation.
 For the first weeklong session, bring as much information about yourself as possible… images or examples of recent pottery or other artwork, a journal or sketchbook, music, or anything relevant to your individuality.
 Each day during the initial week we will spend about half of our time in class discussions and group exercises.
 The rest of your time will be spent working in clay, drawing, journaling, or other individualized creative activities, applying insights gained in the class.
 Towards the end of the initial week, you will write a personal contract to help formulate your plan for the upcoming year.
 As your journey progresses throughout the year, you will have the option to schedule Skype critiques with Steven (paid for at an additional hourly charge).
-We will meet for a mid-year critique at Alison Palmer’s Stuio on October 14-15, 2017.
-Finally, on May 18-20, 2018 we will reconvene for final critiques and to share and celebrate our individual journeys.
-The workshop will culminate with an opening.
+We will meet for a mid-year critique at Alison Palmer’s Studio on October 13-14, 2018.
+Finally, on May 17-19, 2019 we will reconvene for final critiques and to share and celebrate our individual journeys.
+The workshop will culminate with a show and opening.